infiniflow/infinity/docs/references/http_api_reference.md

 ## Show table columns

-Show the column information of a specific table in a specified database.
+Shows the column information of a specific table in a specified database.

 #### Request